srdjan/react-multistep/README.md

 #
-### NEW!
+### 🚀 NEW!
 Feature: Controlling navigation to the next step with form validation

 To enable this feature, when the child form component needs to control 'Next' navigational button, based on it's local validation, MultiStep dynamically adds a new prop function to child components that should be used to signal validation status.
-MultiStep will disable /enable `Next` buttong accordingly.
+MultiStep will disable /enable `Next` button accordingly.
 This function has follwing signature:

   `signalIfValid(valid: boolean)`

-By default the state is 'false; and child components invokes it based on current outcome of the validation.
+By default the state is `false` and child components invokes it based on current outcome of the validation.
 In the example app, a simple checkbox is used to simulate valid/not valid.

-This can be seen in the `example` app, but here are the relevant parts, required in the form child component:
+This can be seen in the `example` app, but here are the relevant parts, required inside of the form child component:

 <img width="600" alt="child-step-component-changes" src="https://user-images.githubusercontent.com/61190/213932636-5f2d8dfe-0f98-457e-9f0f-6a890174a834.png">